BartMassey/ptyknot/README.md

     tty open.
 The BSD-style `ioctl` to set a controlling terminal is not yet supported.

-  * There is a comment in the Rust library source that indicates that this code will have memory-related crashes on some UNIX systems, probably because of broken `fork` or thread implementations.
-I haven't seen this.

 * This code needs careful review.
 It's probably full of all kinds of badness.

-# Notes

-This code does not build with rustc 1.8 because of compiler and library bugs.

-The `misc` subdirectory contains some stale prototyping code.
-It arguably should be removed.

 # Credits